mdw1982/MJournal/README.md

 Ah... you've landed on my github page.
 As such the first thing you're seeing is a listing of all the source files within this project.
 If you look to the right of the source listing you'll see a section headed with Releases.
 Click there and you'll be able to download a release package for your platform.
 I do my best to make sure that the latest versions of the packages are available.
 Once you've downloaded the package and unzipped it please take a few minutes to read through this document to get a basic understanding of installation and operation.
 Further detailed information is contained in the HOWTO document also part of the program package.
 For those that are impatient and want to get started as soon as possible skip down to the Installation section of this document to learn how to install the program.

 #### GENERAL INFORMATION
 This program was written to take the place (for me at least) of a Journaling program I used some years back named RoboJournal.
 It was a database driven program that stored all journal entries in a backend MySQL database.
 At some point around 2019 the developer of that program stopped active development and support of the program.
 Subsequently it was no longer available for most Linux distros after 2019.
 That program was very clean, simple and easy to use.
 I've made every concious effort to keep this program similar to that one.
 Basic and easy to use.
-At the time of this writing the program is nearing the end of it's beta stage at its current version of 9.x.x.
+At the time of this writing the program is nearing the end of it's beta stage at its current version of 0.9.7.x.
 It is stable and usable.
 Data in and data out with nothing fancy.
 It's a journaling program after all.
 Written in Python.
-While it is possible to use the source code and connect this program to a MySQL database backend, I've designed this program to use SQlite3 and keep the database file local to the program directory.
-There are plans on my TODO list to give the end user a choice for local (SQLite) database use, or MySQL use on a local or remote server.
-That is not yet implemented and likely won't be till sometime after version 1.0 release. *There is no need, on either Linux or Windows, to install supporting SQLite as all that is compiled into the program binaries.*
+While it is possible to use the source code and connect this program to a MySQL database backend.
+I've designed this program to use SQlite3 and keep the database file local to the program directory.
+After much thought about this I don't really see the need to build that functionality into this program. *There is no need, on either Linux or Windows, to install supporting SQLite as all that is compiled into the program binaries.*

 The program is primarily designed to be a single user program.
 That is how I use it, however as this is an open source program if you're confident in your coding skills you can change it to operate however you wish.
 However, be aware that if you make changes that break things then it is on you to fix said problem.
 I personally have no desire to make this a multi-user program.
 It's a journaling program and as such assumes the user wishes to keep their thoughts (entries) private or mostly private.
 Basic security is possible by setting a user password requiring the user to enter a username and password at the start of the program, however this **does not** encrypt, in any way, the database filles or the information inside them.